11081999/100DaysOfMLCode/Code/Log.md

 **Today's Progress** : I have setup all the things I needed to complete this challenge and also completed choosing the projects I will work on .

-**Thoughts** : Hope this will be exciting and will help me in learning Machine Learning in a more effective way.
+**Thoughts** : Hope this will be exciting and will help me in learning Machine Learning in a more effective way !!

 ***
 ```